reid15/SqlTool/ReadMe.txt

 A SQL Server utility to generate scripts and files.

 Requirements:
-The program requires the .Net Framework 4.0 or later.
+The program requires the .Net Framework 4.7.2 or later.
 Windows authentication is used.
 The user must have permission to view the database objects and data that will be compared.
-No SQL Server edition specific features are used.
-All functions were tested using SQL Server 2017.
+All functions were tested using SQL Server 2019 and 2017.
+The program should work with earlier editions, but that hasn't been tested.
 The source code references the project in the DatabaseCommon repository.

 Repository Contents: